agonzalezla/unity-exercises/README.md

 * What version of Unity has been used in the development of the exercises?

 ~~~
 Version “2022.3.21f1” has been used for basic exercises 1 to 5.
+Version 6 “6000.0.23f1” has been used for basic exercises 6 to 10.
-Version 6 “6000.0.23f1” has been used from basic exercise 6 onwards.
+Version 6 “6000.0.25f1” has been used from basic exercise 11 onwards.
 ~~~

 * Web site with csharp information